-Now that we’ve covered a crash course in licensure laws and why they’re so important, let’s get into how to get a general contractor license in Oklahoma.
+Now that we’ve covered a crash course in licensure laws and why they’re so important, let’s get into how to get yours.

 If you plan on being a general contractor in Oklahoma, I have good news - there are no license requirements for you.

 Wait, wait, wait!
 Don’t leave yet, because your job here isn’t over yet.
-Just because Oklahoma doesn’t require general contractors to get a license or register their business, doesn’t mean there aren’t things you need.
+Just because Oklahoma doesn’t require general contractors to get licensed or register their business, doesn’t mean there aren’t things you need.